 This policy has been developed in accordance with the principles established by the Children Acts 1989 and 2004; the Education Act 2002, and in line with government publications: ‘Working Together to Safeguard Children’ 2013, Revised Safeguarding Statutory Guidance 2 ‘Framework for the Assessment of Children in Need and their Families’ 2000, ‘What to do if You are Worried a Child is Being Abused’ 2003.
-The guidance reflects, ‘Keeping Children Safe in Education’ 2016.
+The guidance reflects, ‘Keeping Children Safe in Education’ 2016

 The Governing body takes seriously its responsibility under section 175 of the Education Act 2002 to safeguard and promote the welfare of children; and to work together with other agencies to ensure adequate arrangements within our school to identify, assess, and support those children who are suffering harm.

-We recognise that all adults, including temporary staff (1), volunteers and governors, have a full and active part to play in protecting our pupils from harm, and that the child’s welfare is our paramount concern.
+We recognise that all adults, including temporary staff (1), volunteers and trustees, have a full and active part to play in protecting our pupils from harm, and that the child’s welfare is our paramount concern.